aditen/hw-cs-sb-classifier/README.md

 *General Hint: The author used PyCharm Professional and the scientific view of Matplotlib.
 The layout of charts can differ when using a different setup or not work entirely*

 *Hint 1: The usage of the --no-plot-windows flag is highly recommended when training the baseline experiment!*
-Otherwise, many windows are opened. **BUT ATTENTION: this flag does not work for some open/mixed set experiments!**
+Otherwise, many windows are opened.
+Also, if you do not use this flag then the visualizations on disk may be stored with the odd window tight layout
-(leads to domain error)

 *Hint 2: If you get an error message regarding determinism, check out the Section 'Reproducibility' of this README file*